Dr. Vitenas’ Body Lift Recovery Guide

 What Can You Expect After Surgery?

 After surgery, you might be prescribed several different types of medication.
 Pain meds are most common, as the site of surgery can become inflamed and sensitive.
-Some people use Tylenol, but others might need something stronger.
+Some people use Tylenol, but others might need something stronger at a more effective level.
+It’s important to discuss medication options and expectations with your surgeon to manage your symptoms.

 You might also need medication for nausea.
 Pain meds and anesthesia do cause some stomach discomfort, so this might be necessary.
 Laxatives after surgery might also be beneficial since some patients do experience constipation.